nboughton/yapa/README.md

   yapa [command]

 Available Commands:
-  add         Load a new RSS feed to the database help        Help about any command list        List loaded feeds mark        Mark episodes played or unplayed, played episodes will be marked unplayed and vice versa play        Play a feed or episode update      Update the store
+  add         Load a new RSS feed to the store details     Print details of a feed or episode help        Help about any command list        List loaded feeds mark        Mark episodes played or unplayed play        Play a feed, episode or range/set of episodes update      Update the store

 Flags: